huggingface/transformers/templates/adding_a_new_model/ADD_NEW_MODEL_PROPOSAL_TEMPLATE.md

 **14. Submit your finished PR**

-You\'re done programming now and can move to the last step, which is getting your PR merged into master.
+You're done programming now and can move to the last step, which is getting your PR merged into master.
 Usually, [name of mentor] should have helped you already at this point, but it is worth taking some time to give your finished PR a nice description and eventually add